remembering john berger | read | i-D

 It is wise, in these times, not to expect artists to live up to the ideals of their work.
 We know more than we used to about the private lives of our heroes.
 The reputations of even our greatest idols are not infrequently tainted posthumously, by the reminder or revelation of indiscretions and worse.

-Lets be thankful, then, that we had in John Berger, who passed away at 90 years old on January 2, someone of whom we can say: "His life was not the least of his art."
+Lets be thankful, then, that we had in John Berger, who passed away at 90 years old on January 2nd, someone of whom we can say "His life was not the least of his art."

 Berger's summation of this hypocrisy, characteristically elegant: "You painted a naked woman because you enjoyed looking at her, put a mirror in her hand and you called the painting Vanity, thus morally condemning the woman whose nakedness you had depicted for you own pleasure."
 Men cannot condemn us for presenting or enjoying ourselves, so long as they continue to insist on consuming us too.